mircea-mihail/spro/README.md

 # spro: Shell-Productivity
 spro, short for Shell Productivity, is a terminal application meant to track your productive hours

-##Inspiration
-The idea for this whole project came from my desire to track my productivity during a term.
-I would write on a piece of paper the time I started learning for a particular exam, and the time I stopped and at the end of the day I would add it all up.
-As this whole thing would usually be pretty tedious to do and also quite time consuming, I ended up automating this whole process in C++.

 ## Usage
 ```
 Usage: spro [OPTION]...